2.1 (or international equivalent)

-2:1 (or international equivalent) in a psychology, neuroscience, medicine or a bioscience discipline as well as those with training in physics, engineering, mathematics or computing sciences.
-2.2. (or international equivalent) may be considered provided the applicant has relevant work experience (at least 1 year)
+2:2 (or international equivalent) may be considered provided the applicant has at least one year of relevant work experience or another supporting factor.
+We welcome applications from students with a background in psychology, neuroscience, medicine or a bioscience discipline as well as those with training in physics, engineering, mathematics or computing sciences.

 Months of entry